Plans for second solar farm generates concern in WBR

 "From the picture that we've seen, it's not what we got," Berthelot said.

-"With buffer zones, and maybe some language in it that will make this place look neat and clean, grass gut and thing like that," Berthelot said.
+"With buffer zones, and maybe some language in it that will make this place look neat and clean, grass cut and things like that," Berthelot said.

 A public hearing on the second solar plant will be held on January 14th so residents can comment on the project.